 - How large are the classes and what is the teacher-child ratio?

 - How much do the children play?
-Running around, active and imaginative play all are essential.
+Running around, active and imaginative play all is essential.

 - How do parents get involved?
 Is there an active parent organization?
 Can parents visit and volunteer in classrooms?

-Of course, there is the question about discipline and social-emotional growth.
+Of course, the question about discipline and social-emotional growth is paramount.
 How does the staff help children resolve conflicts?
-We all expect to raise angels, but let's be honest, a major part of child development is testing boundaries.
+We all want to raise good human beings.
+A major part of child development is testing boundaries.
 The way the school handles social and emotional issues should complement your approach at home.
-Consistency for preschool age children is essential.
+Remember, consistency for preschool age children is essential.

 As seen in JLife.